Meanwhile...

 "Gran, you know that nobody in this family has to work!"

-"You girls haven't forgotten that Lughnassah is three days from now, have you?"
+"You girls haven't forgotten that Lammas is three days from now, have you?"

 "You had!"
 Grandma frowned at her.
-"Really, Matilda, are you a witch, or not?"
+"Really, Vesper, are you a witch, or not?"

 "Don't get snarky with me, young lady.
-Pull back those hooded gypsy eyes of your's.
+Pull back those hooded Romani eyes of your's.
 Your father's reckless blood in you...
-He was a carny, an Irish traveler too, I think.
-Your mother hardly knew him.
-Then, she was pregnant and he was...
+He was sort of a carny, and, I beleive, an Irish traveler too, ~ yes, I think.
+Corrvina hardly knew him.
+Then, she was quickly pregnant and he was...
 The handsome devil was simply gone."

 I sighed.
 I'd heard this story many, many times in various versions, all of them probably true.
 "When is mom getting out of rehab?"